roryl/lucee-book/properties.md

 |guid| A Universally Unique Identifier of the form "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX" where 'X' is a hexadecimal number|
 |zipcode| U.S., 5- or 9-digit format ZIP codes|

-The validateparams attribute takes the parameters required by the validator specified in the validate attribute.
+Additionally, the optional validateparams attribute can specify additional constraints required by the type specified in the validate attribute.
 This should be specified in the implicit struct notation.

 | Parameter | Description |
 | -- | -- |